endfront/LayJS/doc/spec.markdown

 ##### LAID inheritance rules

 - events within 'when' key stacks up as an array
-- the scope of `states[state]` and `many` are inherited recursively iwth the same inheritance rules
+- the scope of `states[state]` and `many` are inherited recursively iwth the same inheritance rulest
-- the `many.rows` key is overwritten at the same level with clones made of each row (array) element
-- the `transiiton` key inherits to the lowest level
+- the `transiton` key inherits to the lowest level
 - all other props are overwritten at single level, and data values which are objects are cloned before copying over.
+- the 'many.sort' key is overwritten

 example of `when` stacking up: